apache/trafficcontrol/docs/source/api/statuses.rst

 ``GET``
 =======
-Retrieves a list of all server statuses.
+Retrieves a list of all server :term:`Statuses`.

 :Auth.
 Required: Yes
 :Roles Required: None